ModdedMinecraftClub/polychat2/README.md

 # polychat2

-Polychat is a messaging protcol to exchange chat messages between Discord and multiple game servers.
+Polychat is a messaging protocol to exchange chat messages between Discord and multiple game servers.
 This repo contains the following:
 * Core Network and Messaging libraries
 * The Polychat server (which exchanges messages between Discord and all clients)
 * A base client interface